jianghengle/dmac/README.md

 The `client` is the frontend, which is a Vuejs application.

 The frontend and backend are fully decoupled.
 The built `client` code can be served from anywhere.
+But if you want to Single Sign On through globus, it must be served by the API server directly.

 Currently, I deployed all on one Anvil instance.
 The code is checked out in the HOME directory, and run as SystemD services: `dmac_admin.service`, `dmac_server.service`.
 The built `client` is also in HOME as the `dist` directory and served by the API server together.
 Additionally, there is a `dmac_cleaner.service` running daily by the timer `dmac_cleaner.service`.
 You could take a look at the service files in `services` in HOME, but the actual service files are in `\usr\lib\systemd\system`.